 You get a rolling robot that you can assemble in around two hours.
 It has a BASIC Stamp 2 brain and comes with a manual that thoroughly explains what each sensor does and includes some programs that you could use for your robot.
 It makes use of the PBASIC platform, a text-based programming language that would allow the kids to learn about programming concepts that they would encounter in other programming languages.

 The robot uses several sensors, including infrared, touch and light sensors.
 This helps the Boe-Bot run on its own.
 Meanwhile, you can buy other sensors and other parts separately.
-For instance, you can add a GPS antenna for less than $30 or include an accelerometer for about the same price.
+For instance, you can add a GPS antenna or include an accelerometer for about the same price.
 Parallax sells these plus other sensors such as humidity, gas, light, and altitude sensors among many others.

 Parallax promises that you need no programming to pilot the robot.
 It also has an open platform where you could see the circuits and learn what they do so that you could create your own.